Thought Lag

 A taxidermied voice is still recognizable.
 It just can't grow.

-There's a version of this that worries me.
-The version where the AI becomes the arbiter of what sounds like you.
-Where the feedback loop runs long enough that the "you" it's protecting starts to calcify.
-Where the voice profile stops being a snapshot and starts being a ceiling.
+There's a version of this that worries me — the AI becoming the arbiter of what sounds like you, the feedback loop running long enough that the "you" it's protecting starts to calcify, until the voice profile stops being a snapshot and turns into a ceiling instead.

-Because the real thing — the humanity the system can't replicate — is writing on your own when you don't know what you're going to say.
-The discovery version.
-The kind where the third paragraph tells you what the first paragraph was actually about.
-That process doesn't just produce writing.
-It produces the writer.
+Because the humanity the system can't replicate is writing on your own when you don't know what you're going to say.
+The discovery version where the third paragraph tells you what the first paragraph was actually about.
+That process doesn't just produce writing, it produces the writer.
 Every time you do it, you find out something about where you are right now that you couldn't have gotten any other way.

 I'm less concerned with AI making me sound like someone else.
 I've built a system to protect that.
 But I am afraid that I'll stop doing the thing that keeps me sounding like myself.

-So I make a point to keyboard away.
-No Claude.
-No prompt.
-Just the blank page and my self doubt.
+So I make a point to keyboard away — no Claude, no prompt, just the blank page and my self doubt.
 The writer's block so many have feared but now I long for.
-I don't do this nearly enough; but it is an intentional practice to me as phone-free moments are for others.
+I don't do this nearly enough, but it's as intentional a practice for me as phone-free moments are for others.

 Because I know what I lose when I don't.